lars-frogner/OpenBabyMonitor/README.md

 ### Powering on and off

 The Raspberry Pi will start as soon as you connect it to power.
-When finished, use the [web application](#the-web-application) to shut down the device. **Avoid shutting down by simply unplugging the power supply, as this may corrupt the SD card.** To start the device again after shutting down, remove and then reinsert the power cable.
+When finished, use the [web application](#the-web-application) to shut down the Pi. **Avoid shutting down by simply unplugging the power supply, as this may corrupt the SD card.** To start the Pi again after shutting down, remove and then reinsert the power cable.

 ### Local Wi-Fi or wireless access point

-The only way of communicating with baby monitor is over a wireless network.
+The only way of communicating with Pi is over a wireless network.
 This can be done in two ways.
 It can be connected to a local Wi-Fi network and thus be controlled by e.g. a phone on the same network.
 Or it may act as an access point by creating its own network to which you can connect your phone.
 In this way the baby monitor may be used even if there is no Wi-Fi available.

 You can switch between the two networking modes using the [web application](#the-web-application).
-The device will also switch automatically depending on whether it finds a network to connect to, so as not to leave you without a way of controlling it.
+The Pi will also switch automatically depending on whether it finds a network to connect to, so as not to leave you without a way of controlling it.

-If you installed a [pre-built image](#installation), the device will initially be in access point mode.
+If you installed a [pre-built system image](#installation), the Pi will initially be in access point mode.
 You should be able to see a network with SSID `babymonitor` that you can connect to using the default password `babymonitor`.
 For security, this password should be changed in the network settings as soon as possible.

 ### Mini USB Microphone